 This therapist has indicated that they belong to an Accredited Register.

 I want to make my service as accessible as possible, so I offer two set prices:

-Monday to Friday from morning to the evening. **New face to face counselling sessions are now available for bookings **
+Monday to Thursday from morning to the evening.

 Therapeutic expertise * see website for more information